rage/ethics-of-ai-copy/data/home-page.md

 ### In case of problems or questions

-If you have any questions, or suggestions regarding the course, contact us via email: <grp-ethicsofai@helsinki.fi>.
+If you have any questions, or suggestions regarding the course, contact us via email: <br> <grp-ethicsofai@helsinki.fi>.

-Technical issues and questions related to the online learning environment: <mooc@cs.helsinki.fi>
+Technical issues and questions related to the online learning environment: <br> <mooc@cs.helsinki.fi>

 Questions related to Open University course enrollment: <br> <avoinyo-tietojenkasittelytiede@helsinki.fi>